 - Enter data in DataSheet

-The user may opt to select a few records or process all records in the DataSheet.
+- The user may select a few records or process all records in the DataSheet.

-NOTE: Only data entered in the fields marked as “Relevant Fields” in the About worksheet will be sent to Oracle.
+NOTE: Only data entered in the 'Relevant Fields' fields in the About worksheet will be sent to Oracle.
 Please see the About Sheet section of this User Guide for more information.

 - The user receives a response from Oracle Fusion.
 The response may create one or multiple records.

 - If the response contains multiple records, then Simplified Loader will insert a new line and populate the next level of details in the row or rows below.